webtoolbox/craftcms-plugin/README.md

 2. Install the plugin via `./craft install/plugin websitetoolboxcommunity` via the CLI -or- in the Craft Control Panel under Settings > Plugins

 You can also install Website Toolbox Community via the **Plugin Store** in the Craft CP.

-Website Toolbox Community works on Craft CMS 3 or greater.

 Brought to you by [Website Toolbox](https://websitetoolbox.com)